dillonharless18/lambdas-erp/README.md

-# oneXerp-lambda-functions
+# erp-lambda-functions

-This repository contains the Lambda functions for the oneXerp application.
+This repository contains the Lambda functions for the erp application.
 Each Lambda function is responsible for a specific API endpoint or background task.
-The functions are automatically discovered and integrated into the oneXerp API by the `oneXerp-infrastructure` repository.
+The functions are automatically discovered and integrated into the erp API by the `erp-infrastructure` repository.

 ## Tracked Branches